2015–16 Reading F.C. season: May

 On 2 May, Turkish U20 international midfielder, Anil Capkin, joined the club on a week long trial with a view to a summer move.
 The following day, 3 May 2016, Jack Stacey was recalled from his loan with Carlisle United a week early.
 On 5 May, young defender Tennai Watson signed a new two-year contract with the club, keeping him at Reading until the summer of 2018.
 On 5 May, under-21 keeper Lewis Ward joined Icelandic Úrvalsdeild side Fylkir on loan until 26 June 2016.

 On 9 May, it was confirmed that Reading would not be renewing the contracts of Anton Ferdinand, Hal Robson-Kanu, Simon Cox, Nana Owusu, Pierce Sweeney, Lewis Collins, Noor Husin, Hammad Lawal, Samúel Friðjónsson, Conor Shaughnessy and Bogdan Vaštšuk.
 It was also confirmed that Dominic Hyam, Robert Dickie, Shane Griffin, Sean Long, Aaron Kuhl, Liam Kelly, Zak Jules, George Legg had all been offered new contacts, alongside Under-18 players Omar Richards, Harrison Bennett, Ryan East, Sam Smith, Luke Southwood, Billy Collings and Joe Tupper.

-On 25 May, Reading announced the signing of Danzell Gravenberch for the upcoming 2016–17 season, whilst it was also revealed that Bosnia youth-team member Seid Behram had left the club after only Five-months, joining Lille, and First Team Coach Chris Davies was leaving to be Brendan Rodgers Assistant Manager at Celtic on 1 June.
+On 25 May, Reading announced the signing of Danzell Gravenberch for the upcoming 2016–17 season, and First Team Coach Chris Davies was leaving to be Brendan Rodgers Assistant Manager at Celtic on 1 June.
 On 27 May, manager Brian McDermott was fired.
 Jaap Stam was announced as McDermott's replacement on 13 June 2016.